TeaInSpace/ame/README.md

 ## Deployment and administration

-AME is Kubernetes native, it will play nicely with any existing Kubenertes setup you may have and is very gitops friendly.
+AME is Kubernetes native, it will play nicely with any existing Kubernetes setup you may have and is very gitops friendly.

 TODO: Fill in details